 Short Sleeve T-Shirts

-Woohoo!
-It’s time for short sleeve tees.
 I suggest you have at least a couple of solid tees in colors and necklines that flatter you.
 Then if you want to add a print or two, that’s up to you.
-Oh, and I don’t see how anyone gets by without a white and/or black tee.
+But for me, a white and black tee have become absolutely necessities.

 Three-quarter length sleeves are especially flattering because they expose the wrist bones, which creates a slenderizing look.
 Again, I think it’s a good idea to have at least a couple of these in your wardrobe, maybe one in a neutral and the other in a fun stripe or polka dot.

-Which of these pieces do you already own?
+Which of these spring wardrobe essential pieces do you already own?
 Which will you need to refresh (maybe your white t-shirt)?
 And which can you pass on because it just doesn’t really fit into your personal wardrobe?
 I’d love to hear from you today.

 If You’re Visiting from Pinterest…